turbulenz/webgl_benchmark/README.rst

 .. _graphing:

 The webgl_benchmark includes the ability to view the output of the test results in the form of a graph.
-Graphs are typically displayed at the end of the benchmark run instead of the *score screen*, but can also be launched at instead of the benchmark itself.
+Graphs are typically displayed at the end of the benchmark run instead of the *score screen*, but can also be launched instead of the benchmark itself.
-The graphing tools allow developers to look at the per-frame output of the benchmark and analyse the output.
+The graphing tools allow developers to look at the frame-by-frame output of the benchmark and analyse the output.
 There are two graphing options:

 * graphOnEnd - Setting this option to 'true' will replace the final score screen with the graphing tool.
 It will start by adding the test that was just running, then if run from the Turbulenz local server, any other results saved by the same user currently running the benchmark.